mikeodr/mikeodr.github.io/_posts/2024-02-22-self-hosting-atlantis.md

 ---

 I've been interacting with [Atlantis](https://www.runatlantis.io/){:target="_blank"}
-But my I am not responsible for it's deployment or use, it was a bit of a black box.
+at work.
+But my I am not responsible for its deployment or use, it was a bit of a magic black box.

 Considering I use some terraform for managing my personal Cloudflare DNS settings, I figured I may as well try and get Atlantis setup for my own use!